prominenceai/deepstream-services-library/docs/api-sink.md

 * **Application Sink** - allows the application to receive buffers or samples from a DSL Pipeline.
 * **Interpipe Sink** -  allows pipeline buffers and events to flow to other independent pipelines, each with an [Interpipe Source](/docs/api-source.md#dsl_source_interpipe_new).
 * **Multi-Image Sink** - encodes and saves video frames to JPEG files at specified dimensions and frame-rate.
+* **Frame-Capture Sink** - encodes and saves video frames to JPEG files on application/user demand.
 * **Fake Sink** - consumes/drops all data.

 Sinks are created by calling one of the eight type-specific constructors.
 As with all components, Sinks must be uniquely named from all other components created.